2985578957/flex_extract/For_developers/Sphinx/source/Documentation/output.rst

 MARS request file
 -----------------

-This file is a ``csv`` file called ``mars_requests.csv`` with a list of the actual settings of MARS request parameters (one request per line) in a flex_extract job.
-It is used for documenting the data which were retrieved and for testing reasons.
+This file is a ``csv`` file called ``mars_requests.csv`` listing the actual settings of the MARS request (one request per line) in a flex_extract job.
+It is used for documenting which data were retrieved, and for testing.

-Each request consist of the following parameters, whose meaning mainly can be taken from :doc:`Input/control_params` or :doc:`Input/run`: request_number, accuracy, area, dataset, date, expver, gaussian, grid, levelist, levtype, marsclass, number, param, repres, resol, step, stream, target, time, type
+Each request consists of the following parameters, whose meaning mostly can be taken from :doc:`Input/control_params` or :doc:`Input/run`: request_number, accuracy, area, dataset, date, expver, gaussian, grid, levelist, levtype, marsclass, number, param, repres, resol, step, stream, target, time, type

-Example output of a one day retrieval of CERA-20c data:
+Example output of a one-day retrieval of CERA-20C data:

 .. code-block:: bash